 In November 2013 we launched the first section of the reactor with EKOTON tubular aerators.

 Reality has exceeded our most optimistic expectations.
-Quantity of used air has significantly reduced as well as quantity of consumed energy.
+The quantity of used air has significantly reduced as well as the quantity of consumed energy.

 Saturation of liquid with oxygen has become more stable and homogenous in the whole basin.
 In 2 months instead of previously agreed 6 months of observation of aerator performance it was decided to replace diffusers installed in two remaining sections by EKOTON aerators, which was done in stairstep order.

 Today the whole reactor (3 sections) is functioning with installed EKOTON aerators, and we are extremely satisfied with obtained results.
 Required oxygen concentration (about 2 mg/l) is kept in all sections with much less energy consumption.

 The most part of a day (14-16 hours) we use one air blower (4500 cubic meters) and during peak hours (8-10 hours) two air blowers (instead of 2-3 air blowers used previously, before replacement of aerators).

 I send you the reactor operation schemes made before and after replacement of aerators.

 1. October 2013.
 Section 1 is under reconstruction.

 Sections 2 and 3 with disc diffusers are in service.